WenbinWang1024/File-Management-Server-with-Private-Protocol/README.md

 6. `pwd` - print working directory
 7. other commands such as `mkdir` and etc.

 In this phase, clauses 1 to 6 will be correctly responded.
 User types a clause on client and presses enter to send it to the server.
-The command should be pretreated before being sent to the server.
-When receiving the command, server analyzes and then executes it if correct.
+The command should be pretreated and checked before being sent to the server.
+Server executes commands after receiving.
 The result of command execution will be sent to the client and output to the user.